Floating pavilion for venice architecture biennale

 Despite the solid and heavy materials, the resulting effect isĀ a blurring of form.
 At a distance, the pavilion conveys elements of fragility and lightness.

-The project is a collaborative effort by 14 croatian architects and members
+The project is a collaborative effort by 14 croatian architects and members of the local maritime industry.

 However, despite the relatively short journey from croatia to venice, the pavilion experienced structural problems and never made it to the Italian site."